pypeit/PypeIt/doc/running.rst

-This ``-m`` or ``--do_not_use_masters`` flag tells PypeIt to **avoid** using any existing calibration frames (referred to as :doc:`calibrations/masters`) instead of loading from disk.
+This ``-m`` or ``--do_not_use_masters`` flag tells PypeIt to **avoid** using any existing calibration frames (referred to as "Master Frames") instead of loading from disk.

 Using this can *greatly* slow down the code.